 Being a business town, there is no dearth of accommodation in Siliguri.
 From budget to luxurious, all types of accommodations are available in the town that suits all tastes and pockets.

-The budget accommodations are located either in Pradhan Nagar area or in the new market and Sevok road area.
-These are hotels that depend on local travelers coming down to Siliguri on a regular basis from the hills of Sikkim, Darjeeling, and Bhutan.
+The budget accommodations are located either in the Pradhan Nagar area or in the new market and Sevok road area.
+These are hotels that depend on local travellers coming down to Siliguri regularly from the hills of Sikkim, Darjeeling, and Bhutan.
 As well as business visitors.
 Occupancy is high, word of mouth is important and the tariff is low here.

-The more experiential hotels targeting higher-end tourists are spread in the Northern side of the town either in Sevok road or Hill cart road.
+The more experiential hotels targeting higher-end tourists are spread on the Northern side of the town either on Sevok road or Hill cart road.
 In the recent past, international hotel brands have also set up hotels here.
-The more famous hotels in town, include older hotels such as Sinclairs Hotels, Cindrella (sic) Hotel, Royal Sarovar Portico, etc and newer hotels such as Mariott courtyard, Lemon Tree, Saffron Crest, and others.
+The more famous hotels in town, include older hotels such as Sinclairs Hotels, Cindrella (sic) Hotel, Royal Sarovar Portico, etc, and newer hotels such as Mariott courtyard, Lemon Tree, Saffron Crest, and others.